Supreme Court Hands Abortion-Rights Advocates A Victory In Louisiana Case

 In a statement, White House Press Secretary Kayleigh McEnany called the ruling "unfortunate."

-"Instead of valuing fundamental democratic principles, unelected Justices have intruded on the sovereign prerogatives of State governments by imposing their own policy preference in favor of abortion to override legitimate abortion safety regulations," McEnany continued.
+"Instead of valuing fundamental democratic principles, unelected Justices have intruded on the sovereign prerogatives of State governments by imposing their own policy preference in favor of abortion to override legitimate abortion safety regulations," she said.

-The Louisiana law at the center of Monday's decision never went into effect.
-A federal district court judge, echoing the Supreme Court's Texas ruling, found that abortion is among the safest procedures today and that in the "extremely rare" cases where complications do arise, patients are routinely treated by hospital staff.
+Meanwhile, Vice President Joe Biden, the presumptive Democratic nominee for president, applauded the Supreme Court for "[reaffirming] that states cannot put in place laws that unduly burden a woman's right to make her own health care decisions with her doctor."

-The judge further found that were the state law to go into effect, only one clinic and one doctor in the state would be able to perform abortions — a situation that would in no way meet the needs of the 10,000 women who seek abortions in the state each year.
+Separately, in two other opinions delivered Monday, the court upheld restrictions on overseas funding for AIDS initiatives.
+It also ruled that the president can fire at will the head of the Consumer Financial Protection Bureau but left intact the rest of the statute that created the agency.

 Emmett Witkovsky-Eldred contributed to this report